ysmood/digto/readme.md

 ## API

-A sequence OAuth diagram example:
+A OAuth sequence diagram example:

 ![diagram](doc/digto_sequence_diagram.svg)

-So the only dependency for a language to implement a client is a http lib.
+The only dependency for a language to implement a client is an HTTP lib.
-So usually, the client code can be only a few lines of code.
-This is nice to become part of auto-testing.
+Usually, the client code can be only a few lines of code.
+This is nice to become part of an auto-testing.
 Such as the integration test of OAuth and payment callbacks.

 ### GET `/{subdomain}`

-Get the request data from public.
+Get the request data from the public.

 The response is standard http response with 3 extra headers prefixed with `Digto` like: